EU customs duty on low-value ecommerce imports: July 2026 readiness checklist

 ~ Alison Layfield

-Before diving into operational detail, retailers should understand that the new customs environment involves multiple distinct charges, not one.
+TL;DR: Before diving into operational details, retailers should understand that the new customs environment involves multiple distinct charges, not just one.
 The four layers are:

-- National handling fees introduced separately by individual member states, including France, Romania, and Italy, which are already partially active and stack on top of the EU-wide duty
+• National handling fees introduced separately by individual member states, including markets such as France, Italy, and Romania.

 Landed-cost models and checkout systems need to be built to handle this stack, not just the EU-wide €3 duty in isolation.